Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 Now, I know everyone says this, but you really can’t beat Hawaiian food!

-The best part is that the food is just everyday meals to Hawaiian.
+The best part is that the food is just everyday meals for Hawaiian.
 That means visitors can snag a deal if they know where to look!
+You can consider it one of the local things to do in Oahu.

 Poke is fresh, sushi-grade fish, usually cut and served in a bento box or over rice in a poke bowl.
-Foodland has consistently been hailed as the best poke in Hawaii and it’s on my must-visit list when we’re in Oahu!
+Foodland has consistently been hailed as the best poke in Hawaii, and it’s on my must-visit list when we’re in Oahu!
+Plus, it is only about $10, making it one of the ways to visit Oahu on the cheap.

 One of the best places to get shave ice on Oahu is Matsumoto's.
 Image of a woman holding a paper bowl with green and pink shave ice.